Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: The generalized p -contraction property

 \end{enumerate} A sequence $\{ x_{n} \}_{n \in \mathbb{N}}$ satisfying \eqref{eq.limsup} is called a \emph{recovery sequence of $\{ F_{n} \}_{n \in \mathbb{N}}$ at $x$}. \end{enumerate} \end{defn}

-We also need the following reverse Minkowski inequality (see, e.g., \cite[Theorem 2.12]{AF}). \begin{prop}[Reverse Minkowski inequality] Let $(Y,\mathcal{A},\mu)$ be a measure space\footnote{In the book \cite{AF}, the reverse Minkowski inequality is stated and proved only for the $L^{r}$-space over non-empty open subsets of the Euclidean space equipped with the Lebesgue measure, but the same proof works for any measure space.} and let $r \in (0,1]$.
+We also need the following reverse Minkowski inequality.
+See, e.g., \cite[Theorem 2.12]{AF} for a proof of this standard result. \begin{prop}[Reverse Minkowski inequality] Let $(Y,\mathcal{A},\mu)$ be a measure space\footnote{In the book \cite{AF}, the reverse Minkowski inequality is stated and proved only for the $L^{r}$-space over non-empty open subsets of the Euclidean space equipped with the Lebesgue measure, but the same proof works for any measure space.} and let $r \in (0,1]$.
 Then for any $\mathcal{A}$-measurable functions $f,g \colon Y \to [0,\infty]$,

 \end{prop}